 At the same time, the physical world is set up as a rehabilitation center - a place of learning.
 So we are each given constant reminders and choices enabling us to choose to return to our relationship with the Supreme Being.

-The Supreme Being also sends His loving servants - His messengers - throughout time to offer to each generation and to any person who may choose to return to Him - the tools to enable us renew our relationship with the Supreme Being (these including praising God's Holy Names.)
+The Supreme Being also sends His loving servants - His messengers - throughout time to offer to each generation and to any person who may choose to return to Him - the tools to enable us to renew our relationship with the Supreme Being.
+Such tools include making offerings to God and praising God and His Names.

 Embracing such a person - taking their teachings into our hearts and following them - will enable us to develop our relationship with the Supreme Being.